When building wealth and getting wealthy, our money habits profoundly affect us. They control – sometimes unconsciously, how we operate every day.

 A lot of us struggle with lifestyle inflation.
 It creeps up on us, too.

-We start making more money and, in turn, we begin spending the majority of what we earn – simply because we have it to spend.
+We start making more money and, in turn, begin spending most of what we earn – simply because we have it to pay.

 The causes of lifestyle inflation include: